MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 ## Update your Teams app manifest

-The RSC permissions are declared in you app manifest (JSON) file.
+The RSC permissions are declared in your app manifest (JSON) file.
 Add a [webApplicationInfo](../../resources/schema/manifest-schema.md#webapplicationinfo) key to your app manifest with the following values:

 > [!div class="checklist"]
 >